levibotelho/levibotelho.github.io/_posts/2016-03-09-an-eslint-starter-kit-for-react-development.md

 ---
 layout: post
-title: An ESLint starter kit for ReactJS development
+title: An ESLint starter kit for React development
 category: Development
 tags: [javascript, react, eslint]
 description: An .eslintrc file to help you get started linting your ReactJS development projects.